ietf-wg-cellar/matroska-specification/tagging.md

 A `TagChapterUID` and `TagAttachmentUID` can't be mixed because there is no overlap with a Chapter and an Attachment that would make sense.
-An attachment apply to the whole segment and can be tied to tracks, via `\Segment\Tracks\TrackEntry\AttachmentLink` as defined in [@!RFC9559, section 5.1.4.1.24], but not chapters.
+An attachment applies to the whole segment and can be tied to tracks, via `\Segment\Tracks\TrackEntry\AttachmentLink` as defined in [@!RFC9559, section 5.1.4.1.24], but not chapters.

 Mixing `TagEditionUID` and `TagChapterUID` elements has also no use because each Chapter UIDs